dfelinto/blender-manual/manual/physics/particles/hair/shape.rst

    ..
 Particle width scaling relative to the object scale.

 Close Tip
-   Sets the thickness at the tip to zero, even when using a non-zero tip multiplier.
+   Sets the thickness at the tip to zero, even when using a nonzero tip multiplier.